 You are probably all pumpkin bread-ed out by this point, right?
 I understand.
 There’s only so much holiday spice one person can take.
 So actually, this recipe is well-timed for two reasons.
 First, we just finished the last of Aunt Lynne’s Famous Pumpkin Bread.
 Second, this isn’t your typical sweet-pumpkin-bomb.
-This pumpkin cranberry walnut bread (not to be confused with my cranberry nut pumpkin loaves) is a yeast bread – more like your favorite raisin bread than the typical sugary bites offered during the holidays.
+This Pumpkin Cranberry Bread (not to be confused with my cranberry nut pumpkin loaves) is a pumpkin yeast bread – more like your favorite raisin bread than the typical sugary bites offered during the holidays.

-Anyway, the dough is relatively simple to make, but because of the rises – it does take some time.
+Anyway, the dough for the pumpkin cranberry bread is relatively simple to make, but because of the rises – it does take some time.
 Make the dough on one day, and let it rise and then form it and bake it the next day.
 (If you’re looking for a quick bread, try one of the loaves I mentioned above.)

 This bread has the advantage of fresh cranberries, which pop and ooze their puckery goodness into pockets of the bread as well as dried cranberries and sweet golden raisins.
 The walnuts add that little bit of crunch – which for me is a must (but if you’re not inclined, you can certainly skip).

 After the dough has rested overnight, prep it on the counter by divvying it up into 3 sections.
-Form them each into a rectangle with the long side measuring the length of your baking pan and roll them into a log.
+Form each section of pumpkin cranberry bread dough into a rectangle with the long side measuring the length of your baking pan and roll them into a log.
 (See photo below).